create3000/x_ite/docs/What's-New.md

 ## X\_ITE v4.2.8 Released

-*Leipzig, 31th Oktober 2018:* The X3DCanvas element has now the onload, onshutdown, and onerror attributes and properties.
+*Leipzig, 31th October 2018:* The X3DCanvas element has now the onload, onshutdown, and onerror attributes and properties.
 There is also jQuery support for these event handler when calling jQuery.fn.on and jQuery.fn.off:

 ```js
 const element = $("X3DCanvas");